jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ### Mission

 * Make the GitHub web pages and the data come to you
-	* None of that endless go there and come back, go there and come back scenes
+	* Reduce that endless go there and come back, go there and come back repeated endlessly
-* Provide as many stats as possible really quickly and easily readable
+* Provide as many statistics as possible - really quickly and easily readable
-* Show the readme files wherever possible
+* Display the read me files wherever possible
+	* Show what is being created

 ### Vision

-* TBD
+* Help people discover new algorithms and new concepts
+* Link associated projects that had no idea they were associated

 ## Features